-Track custom events This guide will help you track custom events using the Sqreen SDK and eventually automate security scenarios.
+Track custom events This guide will help you track custom events using the Sqreen SDK and automate security scenarios.
 Visit the security automation section to learn more.
-Events are stored locally in a queue until the next heartbeat.
-Every minute, events tracked are flushed to our servers.
-When your app exits, events are flushed.
+The Sqreen SDK stores events locally in a queue until the next heartbeat.
+Every minute, it flushes tracked events to our servers.
+When your app exits, it flushes any remaining tracked events.
 To complete this guide, you should have installed our library in your application.
 Follow the installation steps described here.
-Tracking events¶ The track SDK method is used to record your custom events.
-Recording an event by naming it: Sqreen.event("my.event").track(); Our SDK supports additional optional attributes, such as properties: Sqreen.event("my.event") .property("foo", "bar") .track(); When creating playbooks using this event, you are able to use these properties to group events and apply conditions and detections.
+Tracking events¶ Use the track SDK method to record your custom events.
+Recording an event by naming it: Sqreen.event("my.event").track(); Our SDK supports optional attributes, such as properties: Sqreen.event("my.event") .property("foo", "bar") .track(); When creating playbooks using this event, you are able to use these properties to group events and apply conditions and detections.
 Default properties¶ Out of the box, the Sqreen library collects some properties based on the HTTP request: Client IP.
 User agent.
 Path requested.
 Request HTTP verb.
 HTTP parameters.
-By default all of these properties are scrubbed of sensitive data.
+By default, the Sqreen SDK scrubs sensitive data from these properties.
 See PII scrubbing Track method definition¶ Since we use a builder pattern in our SDK, tracking an event implies chained method calls terminated by a mandatory call to the track() method.
 Sqreen.event(String eventName) // [optional] properties, one call per property. .property(String propertyKey, String propertyValue) // [optional] user identification key, one call per key. .authKey(String authKey, String authValue) // [optional] event timestamp .timestamp(Date timestamp) // [required] terminal call to 'track', event is ignored otherwise. .track(); eventName is a string.
 This is the name of the event you're tracking. propertyKey and propertyValue are strings.
 Those enable to define custom event properties. authKey and authValue define the account that performed the event.
-This should be the same object provided to the Sqreen.user().identify(), Sqreen.user().authTrack() or Sqreen.user().signupTrack() methods. timestamp is a date object to manually set the event's timestamp.
-By default, the current server time is used.
+This should be the same object provided to the Sqreen.user().identify(), Sqreen.user().authTrack() or Sqreen.user().signupTrack() methods. timestamp is a Date object.
+Use this if you want to manually set the event's timestamp.
+By default, Sqreen uses the current server time.
 This parameter is optional.
-User tracking¶ When the event tracked must be associated with a user account, you can decide to either pass it to every track call or rely on the identify method to set it in the context of the current HTTP request.
-When track is provided with user identifiers, the identify value is overridden for the context of this event.
+User tracking¶ If you want to associate the event tracked with a user account, you can decide to either pass it to every track call or rely on the identify method to set it in the context of the current HTTP request.
+Providing track with user identifiers overrides the identify value for the context of this event.
 Block users To block users you must implement the identify method.
 Monitor events¶ Congratulations!
-You've set up the Sqreen SDK successfully and tracked your first custom events.
-Now, go to your dashboard and visit the Event Explorer to validate the events are properly recorded by Sqreen.
+You've set up the Sqreen SDK and tracked your first custom events.
+Now, go to your dashboard and visit the Event Explorer to check the events are properly recorded by Sqreen.
 Next, depending on your traffic and the frequency of the tracked events, you may want to wait a few hours or days to collect enough events to craft a playbook.
 Create a security automation playbook¶ Once you are ready to automate a scenario, go to your dashboard and visit the Playbooks section to start building an automation playbook.
-Track events from the past¶ When getting started with Sqreen, it can be handy to import past events in order to start with an existing dataset and automate scenarios right away.
+Track events from the past¶ When getting started with Sqreen, it can be useful to import past events.
+This lets you start with an existing dataset and automate scenarios right away.
 When tracking an event, using the optional timestamp parameter overrides the current server time.
 Date eventDate = new Date("2018-03-15T14:42:00+01:00"); Sqreen.event("my.event") .property("foo", "bar") .timestamp(eventDate) .track(); Error handling¶ Things can sometimes go wrong.
 This section features the most frequent issues when using our SDK.
 Events recording¶ If the Sqreen agent does not manage to flush events collected in the past minute to our servers, it keeps retrying.
-After some time, the events are dropped to prevent Sqreen memory overhead growing and impacting your application's performance.
+After some time, it drops the events to prevent Sqreen memory overhead growing and impacting your application's performance.